scorpion-amnh/scorpion-amnh-org/references/implementation-plan.md

 9. Document in this file: **`Person.id` and `Page.slug` values must never change after publication** — they are used in URLs, search deep links, and future CMS sync.

 ## Stage 5.2 — Prepare for Stage 6 (CMS migration checklist)

+**Status: Not started** — documentation only; execute when CMS migration is planned.
 Complete these before enabling `CONTENT_SOURCE=cms` in production.
 None of this is required for DreamHost deploy to keep working.

 ### CMS product and hosting